-The TAA depicted the ASEP on the Airport Layout Plan (ALP) for TUS.
+The TAA depicted the ASEP on the ALP for TUS.
 On June 24, 2014, the FAA accepted TAA's Airport Master Plan Update and approved the ALP depicting the proposed ASEP conditional on TAA obtaining FAA environmental approval for the proposed projects depicted on the ALP.
 In 2015, TAA prepared an update to the Airfield Safety Enhancement Study, which refined the improvements while maintaining the goal of reducing airfield incursions and improving overall safety with the relocation of Runway 11R/29L and construction of a center parallel taxiway.

 As a result of these TAA's planning studies, various airfield safety issues were identified at the Airport that may affect its ability to efficiently maintain critical transportation function, now and in the near future.
-The refined improvements is the ASEP, which is part of the Proposed Action.
+The ASEP represents part of the Proposed Action.
 Pursuant to 49 United States Code (U.S.C.) § 47107(a)(16), FAA must approve the Proposed Action as depicted on the ALP.
 FAA approval of the ALP is a federal action that must comply with NEPA.